lechien73/ytta/README.md

 This will process the videos and write the text of the transcript to a file called `ts_[YouTube Video ID].txt`

+You can also call YTTA with the `-l` switch and supply a YouTube link as an argument, if you just want to get the transcript text for one video.

+So, `python3 ytta.py -l https://www.youtube.com/watch?v=uFZn6W3bokM` would retrieve the transcript of just this one video and write it to a file called: `ts_uFZn6W3bokM.txt`

 ### License

 This script is provided under the MIT license.
 Please see LICENSE.txt for more information.